 While Clayton State has not experienced enrollment declines per se, the Institution appreciates and continues to plan for the new demography that may make future enrollment increases challenging.
 One of the major factors for staving off decreases is the ramping up of dual enrollment as part of Complete College Georgia and K-12 outreach.
 Dual enrollment grew to 471, a 59% increase from last fall, largely due to enrollment growth in Fayette and Henry counties.
 Graduate student enrollment has also grown with the recruitment of more international students.
 Continuing students have shown growth as well as a result of an expansion in advising and retention efforts.
 The preliminary one-year institutional retention rate of the Fall 2012 first-time, full-time, freshman cohort is 72.15%.
-This rate is 4.3% higher than Clayton State will continue to dedicate its efforts to recruiting new populations and supporting continuing student success and retention.
+This rate is 4.3% higher than Clayton State's Fall 2011 cohort retention, previously the highest rate in ten years.
+In summary, Clayton State will continue to dedicate its efforts to recruiting new populations and supporting continuing student success and retention.